DeluxZuriLife/435-Final/README.md

-## Title: Final No. 1 Prop Rig Generating Tool (procedural prop generation based on environment variables.)
+##  Final No. 1 Prop Rig Generating Tool (procedural prop generation based on environment variables.)

   This tool is a procedural prop rig set up designed to bridge git and Autodesk Maya.
 It assists rigging teams in rapidly preparing consistent prop structures before assets are imported into game engine.